Kipparis/tutorials/linux/README.md

 + `declare` - displays the values of all variables in the environment or set variable attributes
 + `readonly name` - makes variable name be a type of readonly
++ see _Command-line processing_ for order of processing pipelines and how to alter this order
 <!-- TODO: once read, go throw -->
 <!--     options -->
 <!--     env variables -->